Longwinter93/DataEngineeringProjects/DataEngineeringProject3/README.md

-WRITING DESCRIPTION ON EACH PYTHON SCRIPT WHAT WAS DONE!!
 # MAIN GOAL OF PROJECT
 <img src="https://github.com/Longwinter93/DataEngineeringProjects/blob/main/DataEngineeringProject3/Architecture.jpg" width="1000" height="400">
 <br /> The main goal of this project was to extract data from websites that holds Currency Exchange Rates for selected currencies where the base currency is Euro.
 Data is emitted in a continuous incremental manner with the goal of low-latency processing in every fifth minute.